-Best Brim Financial Credit Cards In Canada For 2025
+Best Brim Financial Credit Cards in Canada for 2026

 Key Takeaways

-- For a reasonable annual fee, the Brim World Elite Mastercard has more extensive insurance and benefits than its alternative.
+- The best Brim credit card is the Brim World Elite Mastercard, offering more extensive insurance and benefits than its alternative.

-- Brim Financial devalued its reward program, so if you’re looking for lots of rewards, there are many better options out there.
+- Brim Financial devalued its reward program in 2024, so if you’re looking for lots of rewards, there are many better options out there.

 You might have noticed that Brim Financial credit cards don’t appear on creditcardGenius as much as credit cards from other issuers.
 That’s because the fintech company made a massive cut to its rewards program a few years ago and started charging foreign exchange fees with all of its cards.